thecdil/dramaturgy/index.md

 {% include feature/jumbotron.html %}

-{% include feature/nav-menu.html sections="Welcome to the Collaborative Midsummer Digital Dramaturgy Project;About this PDF" %}
+{% include feature/nav-menu.html sections="Welcome;About this PDF" %}

+## Welcome

-## Welcome to the Collaborative Midsummer Digital Dramaturgy Project
+Welcome to the Collaborative Midsummer Digital Dramaturgy Project!

-Welcome!
 This site is a collaborative project between the graduate level Dramaturgical Acts course in the [Department of Theatre](https://www.uidaho.edu/class/theatre) at the University of Idaho and the [Center for Digital Inquiry and Learning](https://cdil.lib.uidaho.edu/), also at the University of Idaho.

 The goal for our project was to translate the prototypical dramaturgy packet, created for a hypothetical production of William Shakespeare's *A Midsummer Night's Dream*, into a digital space.

-Questions that guided our research were:
+**Questions that guided our research were:**
 1. How do we understand the data we use in the field of dramaturgy?
 2. How can we use the tools of the digital humanities to advance understandings of the field of production dramaturgy and vice versa?
 3. What tools or manners of visualizing dramaturgical research might be helpful to those who work on a production of play?